tagtogorg/tagtog-doc/README.md

 ```

 ### Features not yet ready
-To mention features that will be ready soon, use the CSS class `soon`.
+To mention features that will be ready soon or have been temporarily disabled, use the CSS class `soon`.
 The content will be faded

 ```html
 <div class="soon">